SpaceCamp: Plot

-The Shuttle is not flight ready, has no long range radio and insufficient on-board oxygen to last to the re-entry window at Edwards Air Force Base.
+The Shuttle is not flight ready, has no long-range radio, and has insufficient on-board oxygen to last to the re-entry window at Edwards Air Force Base.
 Andie takes the Shuttle to the partially constructed Space Station Daedalus to retrieve oxygen stored there.
-Realizing that while they have no voice communications with NASA they do have telemetry, Tish begins using a switch to send a morse code signal to NASA, but it is not noticed by ground control.
+Realizing that while they have no voice communications with NASA they do have telemetry, Tish uses a switch to send a morse code signal to NASA, but it is not noticed by ground control.

-Andie is slightly too big to reach the oxygen cylinders, so Max suits up for an EVA.
-During a critical moment, Max begins to panic until Kevin, knowing that Max is a fan of Star Wars, begins calling him "Luke", and tells him to "use the Force", which calms him enough to complete the mission, allowing Max and Andie to retrieve the containers.
+Andie is too big to reach the oxygen cylinders, so Max suits up for an EVA.
+During a critical moment, he panics until Kevin, knowing that Max is a fan of Star Wars, begins calling him "Luke" and tells him to "use the Force", which calms him enough to complete the mission.

 In the Shuttle, Rudy attempts to decipher the technical schematics to work out how to feed the oxygen into the Shuttle's tanks.
-His lack of confidence combined with the time pressure frustrates Kathryn, who tries reading the diagram herself and gives Andie instructions that conflict with Rudy's.
+His lack of confidence combined with the time pressure frustrates Kathryn, who gives Andie instructions that conflict with Rudy's.
 Andie follows Rudy's correct instructions.
 Kathryn's self-confidence is shaken as she realizes her interference nearly caused disaster.

 The second oxygen tank malfunctions, injuring Andie.
 Unaware of this, Ground Control begins the autopilot sequence to land the Shuttle – closing the bay doors and stranding Andie outside.
-Andie regains consciousness and urges them to leave her and take the re-entry window, as the Shuttle does not have enough oxygen to make the next window.
-Kathryn is unable to make a decision, but Kevin shows himself to be the Shuttle Commander and overrides the autopilot, enabling Max to rescue Andie.
+She regains consciousness and urges them to leave her and take the re-entry window, as the Shuttle does not have enough oxygen to make the next window.
+Kathryn is unable to make a decision, but Kevin overrides the autopilot, enabling Max to rescue Andie.
 Having missed the Edwards re-entry window, the crew comes up with a plan to land at White Sands, New Mexico, after Rudy recalls the 1982 Space Shuttle mission that landed there.
-Armed with this news, Tish uses Morse Code to signal NASA to let them land there.
+Tish uses Morse Code to signal NASA to let them land there.

-At Ground Control, Jinx brings the signal to Zach's attention and they prepare for the White Sands landing.
-With Andie injured, Kathryn fulfils her role as Shuttle Pilot, but frets and doubts her abilities until Kevin cajoles and teases her into guiding Atlantis through re-entry and landing it at White Sands.
+At Ground Control, Jinx brings the signal to Zach's attention, and they prepare for the White Sands landing.
+With Andie injured, Kathryn fulfills her role as Shuttle Pilot, but doubts her abilities until Kevin cajoles her into guiding Atlantis through re-entry and landing it at White Sands.